Feature-Space Smoothing: Certified Robustness of Deep Representations: Experiments Results on Empirical Protection for MLLMs

 While end-to-end robustness certification for MLLMs is appealing and practically meaningful, smoothing the entire model and certifying its autoregressive predictions with a solvable head are both computationally expensive and challenging.
-Alternatively, we thereby seek the feature-wise certification of the visual encoder (\eg, CLIP) in MLLMs, and empirically evaluate the resulting task-level robustness under strong white-box adversarial attacks, providing a practical compromise between certification feasibility and effectiveness.
-Notably, we find that this feature-wise certification offers two advantages: \textbf{(i) efficiency}, as smoothing the lightweight encoder $f_e$ incurs substantially lower computational overhead than smoothing the full model $\mathcal{F}$; and \textbf{(ii) generality}, where feature-representation level certification makes it applicable to various downstream tasks.
+Alternatively, we seek the feature-wise certification of the visual encoder in MLLMs, and empirically evaluate the resulting task-level robustness under strong white-box adversarial attacks, providing a practical compromise between certification feasibility and effectiveness.